geoffstevens8/Traveling-Drunkard-Problem/README.md

 - --distance DISTANCE: replace DISTANCE with the maximum distance you want for the bar crawl, default is 10,000
 - --tsp TSP ALGORITHM: replace TSP ALGORITHM with the TSP solver you wish to use (options: random, greedy, two-opt), default is greedy
 - --print-url: add this option if you want a URL to Google Maps with the bar crawl
 - --graphs: add this option if you want to print some informational graphs about the crawl

+Example: python run.py --distance 10000 --tsp two-opt --print-url --graphs